dotnet/docs/docs/standard/serialization/system-text-json-how-to.md

   * <xref:System.Collections.Generic>
   * <xref:System.Collections.Immutable>

-You can [implement custom converters](system-text-json-converters-how-to.md) to handle additional types or provide functionality that isn't supported by the built-in converters.
+You can [implement custom converters](system-text-json-converters-how-to.md) to handle additional types or to provide functionality that isn't supported by the built-in converters.

 ## How to read JSON into .NET objects (deserialize)

 To deserialize from a string or a file, call the <xref:System.Text.Json.JsonSerializer.Deserialize%2A?displayProperty=nameWithType> method.

-The following example reads JSON from a string:
+The following example reads JSON from a string and creates an instance of the `WeatherForecast` class shown earlier for the [serialization example](#serialization-example):

 [!code-csharp[](~/samples/snippets/core/system-text-json/csharp/RoundtripToString.cs?name=SnippetDeserialize)]